alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 - add foundry icon to each ability in JSON (✅)
     - also find way to include icon in webpage (✅)
+    - define icons at a single place in global resourecs and add npm step to copy it to other repos (❌)
     - also define colour for each ability and define it in JSON (❌)
 - Ability amount should increase instead with 1 + LEVEL + (int/2) (❌)
 - All abilities are now MARTIAL or SPELL Test (❌)